Reviews of Metropolis (1925) and related work

 A young thinker awakens to the plight of the workers but is unable to prevent a mad inventor from misleading the masses, channeling their fury by means of an android.

+Science fiction, Christian allegory.
+Melodrama on ginormous sets.
 Intensely moral, and ideologically suspect.
-The masses are very easily led and the central problem of the dystopia is identified as a lack of communication between thinkers and workers.
+The masses are very easily led and the central problem of the dystopia is identified as a lack of communication between thinkers and workers; a more practical problem than the overspecialization of the classes in The Time Machine (1895).
 At best, this can be read as a call for greater commingling for empathy, but it looks a lot more like blind faith in the motives of capitalism.
 Moloch from Cabiria (1914) has a cameo but the occultism is stripped from von Harbou’s plot, which was written for this adaptation.